Marital Sorting on Pre-Marital Preferences for Household Behavior: Abstract

 \section{Abstract}

-We study marital sorting using a novel dataset from a marriage matching platform, which uniquely records a rich set of pre-marital attributes, including preferences for children and for the division of housework and childcare.
-Unlike census or post-marital surveys, all characteristics are collected prior to matching and validated using official documents, yielding clean measures of preferences uncontaminated by post-marital coordination.
-Applying a multidimensional matching framework to twelve attributes, we find strong positive assortative matching across all dimensions.
+\if0 We study marital sorting using a novel dataset from a marriage matching platform, which uniquely records a rich set of pre-marital attributes, including preferences for children and for the division of housework and childcare.
+Unlike census or post-marital surveys, all characteristics are collected prior to matching, and objectively measurable attributes are verified using official documents, providing an ideal setting to study matching and sorting on pre-marital attributes and preferences free from post-marital adjustment.
+Applying a multidimensional matching framework to twelve attributes, we find positive assortative matching across all dimensions.
 Age is the most salient trait, but preferences for children are the second most important—exceeding education—a pattern largely invisible in standard data.
 Preference measures play a distinct role in the matching process: they exhibit limited cross-attribute interactions with sociodemographic and anthropometric characteristics, in contrast to the pervasive interactions among those attributes.
 A low-dimensional factor representation shows that preferences for children constitute a separate and salient margin of sorting.
 Using the staged structure of the platform, we further show that assortative matching along different dimensions emerges at distinct points in the dating process: sorting by age and income is already present at the initial Application stage, whereas sorting by preferences for children becomes robust only at later stages of relationship formation, reflecting selective continuation rather than sorting at the point of final agreement.
-A simple theoretical exercise demonstrates that ignoring preference-based sorting and assuming homogeneous preferences across couples leads to biased estimates of policy effects on subsequent household decisions. \\ $\quad$ \\ \textbf{Keywords}: Marriage market, assortative matching, fertility preferences, multidimensional matching \\ \textbf{JEL code}: D13, J12, J13
+A simple theoretical analysis shows that the strength of sorting on fertility preferences is suggestive of the veto model of fertility decisions. \\ \fi \if0 We examine marital sorting using a novel dataset from a marriage-matching platform that records pre-marital attributes, including preferences for children and for the division of housework and childcare.
+Unlike census or post-marital surveys, all characteristics are collected prior to matching, and objectively measurable attributes are verified using official documents, providing an ideal setting to study matching and sorting on pre-marital attributes and preferences free from post-marital adjustment.
+Using a multidimensional matching framework across twelve attributes, we find positive assortative matching along all dimensions.
+Age is the most salient trait, while preferences for children are the second most important—exceeding education—an economically significant margin largely invisible in standard data.
+A low-dimensional factor representation shows that fertility preferences constitute a distinct dimension of sorting.
+A simple theoretical analysis shows that the magnitude of sorting along this margin is suggestive of the veto model of fertility decisions. \fi We examine marital sorting using novel data from a marriage-matching platform that records both a dating-to-marriage pipeline and pre-marital attributes, including preferences for children and for the division of housework and childcare.
+Unlike census or post-marital surveys, characteristics are collected before matching, and objectively measurable attributes are verified using official documents, providing an ideal setting to study matching and sorting free from post-marital adjustment.
+Using a multidimensional matching framework across twelve attributes, we find assortative matching along all dimensions.
+Age is the most salient trait, while preferences for children are second—exceeding education—an economically important margin invisible in standard data.
+A low-dimensional factor representation shows that fertility preferences constitute a distinct sorting dimension.
+Exploiting the platform's dating-to-marriage pipeline, we show that sorting on fertility preferences emerges at later serious-relationship stages.
+A theoretical analysis suggests that the magnitude of sorting along this margin is consistent with the veto model of fertility decisions.